hashnfv/hashnfv-multisite/docs/userguide/multisite-admin-user-guide.rst

 between OpenStack instances, at lease the backup plane across different OpenStack instances:

-1) Overlay L2 networking or shared L2 provider networks as the backup plane for heartbeat or state replication.
-Overlay L2 network is preferred, the reason is:
+1) Overlay L2 networking is prefered as the backup plane for heartbeat or state replication, the reason is:

    a) Support legacy compatibility: Some telecom app with built-in internal L2 network, for easy to move these app to virtualized telecom application, it would be better to provide L2 network.

-   b) Support IP overlapping: multiple telecom applications may have
+   b) Support IP overlapping: multiple telecom applications may have overlapping IP address for cross OpenStack instance networking.
-      overlapping IP address for cross OpenStack instance networking Therefore, over L2 networking across Neutron feature is required in OpenStack.
+   Therefore over L2 networking across Neutron feature is required in OpenStack.

 2) L3 networking cross OpenStack instance for heartbeat or state replication.
-   For L3 networking, we can leverage the floating IP provided in current Neutron, so no new feature requirement to OpenStack.
+   Can leverage FIP or vRouter inter-connected with overlay L2 network to establish overlay L3 networking.

-Overlay L2 networking across OpenStack instances is in discussion with Neutron community.
+Note: L2 border gateway spec was merged in L2GW project: https://review.openstack.org/#/c/270786/.
+Code will be availabe in later release.